Daniel-Chin/mini-Python/README.md

 - A sequence of cmd trees are parsed into an MST.

 ### Runtime principles
+- Runtime is a sequence of configs.
-- A runtime is an MST and a stack of namespaces (local - nonlocal... - global).
+- A config is (an MST AND a stack OF (Environment AND Program Counter (pointing to a location in MST))s.
-- A module is a runtime.
-A function is a runtime.
+- A namespace is a mapping from Identifier to Object.
 - An Object is a namespace.
-- A namespace is a mapping from Identifier to Object.
+- A function is an MST and an Environment.
+- An Environment is a stack of namespaces (local - nonlocal... - global).

 ## What's missing
 - decorator